HeinrichHartmann/HeinrichHartmann.github.io/_drafts/2018-02-05-Why-Data-Science.md

 In 2015 I started working as free-lance [consultant](http://heinrichhartmann.com/consulting.html).
 Today I am Chief Data Scientist at Circonus.

 ## Why become a Data Scientist?

-* DataScience is the realization that Business need Mathematicians to make sens of their data.
+* DataScience is the realization that Business need Mathematicians to make sense of their data.
+  The analysis of balnance sheets and order books does not involve that much mathematics.
-  Storage costs have dropped.
+  But storage costs have dropped.
-  It's even affordable to store and analyze machine generated data.
-  Not only bank balances or order books.
-  There are massive amounts of data are accessible.
+  Storing massive amounts of data is now common.
+  On some web-sites every click of every user is tracked.
+  If you want to extract information from this kind of scattered, high volume information, you need to work harder.
+  This is where mathematicians come in.

-* Mathematicians bring a great skillset to the table.
+* Mathematicians bring a great skillset to the table:
   Frustration tolerance.
-  Reasoning.
+  Formal reasoning.
   No fear of equations.
   The average computer-scientist trained (at least the ones I have seen) are not able to work with equations very well.
   Many are scared of matrices.